About Thomas Otten

 A recipient of numerous national and international awards, Dr. Otten has studied with artist teachers John Perry and Nelita True, and worked intensively with biomechanics expert Barbara Lister-Sink.
 He has been on the faculties of the International Young Artists Project (Italy), Saarburger Serenaden International Music Festival (Germany), the American Institute of Musical Studies (Austria), and the Kent/Blossom Festival (Ohio), as well as concerto soloist at the Chautauqua and Brevard Summer Festivals.
 He has been a member of competition juries in the U.S. and abroad, and was founder of the Kent Piano Seminar in Ohio, as well director of the UNC Liszt Festival, UNC Etude Festival, and the Ginastera Centennial Celebration in North Carolina.
 His discography includes transcriptions of Franz Liszt and a premiere recording of etudes by African American composer Leslie Adams.
 He is committed to diverse music of our time, having also premiered works by electronic music expert Frances White and jazz pianist/composer Joe Utterback.

-Dr. Otten is Professor of Piano at the University of North Carolina at Chapel Hill, where he is currently on leave; previously he was chair of piano at Kent State University.
+Dr. Otten holds the title of Emeritus Professor, having retired in 2018 as Piano Area Chair from the University of North Carolina at Chapel Hill; previously he was Chair of Piano at Kent State University in Ohio.
+He now resides in Portland, OR, where he has established himself as a master teacher and concert artist, touring the Pacific Northwest through the auspices of the OMTA Tholen Enrichment Project and WSMTA Visiting Artist Program.
 His former students include prize-winning concert artist Andrew Tyson, along with other professional musicians who are active throughout the country.
 His collaborations include the Miami and Vega String Quartets, violinist Richard Luby, as well as baritone Marc Callahan and soprano Louise Toppin.

 Extended bio available to concert presenters on request.